 Just seven miles from Dorset’s Jurassic Coast in Dorchester town centre, the Dinosaur Museum is the perfect place to learn a little more about creatures whose fossils still litter the coastline.
 Set in a converted Victorian schoolhouse, the museum displays dinosaur skeletons and real fossils, as well as life-sized reconstructions.
 Ideal for families in search of kid-friendly things to do in Dorchester.

-The Dinosaur Museum is currently closed due to COVID-19 restrictions.
+The Dinosaur Museum is currently closed due to government restrictions.
 Keep an eye on their website for further updates.

 Teddy Bear Museum

 If you’re looking for a rainy-day activity with the kids, look no further than the Teddy Bear Museum in Dorchester.
 This small, family-friendly museum is home to over 100 kinds of teddy bears, all displayed amongst the vintage furnishings of an old-fashioned home.
 The collection includes many early antiques, as well as more modern favourites.
 It’s an incredibly sweet museum!

-The Teddy Bear Museum is currently closed due to COVID-19 restrictions, so keep an eye on their website for updates.
+The Teddy Bear Museum is currently closed due to government restrictions, so keep an eye on their website for updates.

 The Tutankhamun Exhibition is an incredibly accurate recreation of the tomb and treasures discovered by Howard Carter in 1922.
 This World Heritage Exhibition is world-renowned for its meticulous accuracy.
 Especially because many of the replicas have been made using original materials and techniques.

-The Tutunkhamun Exhibition is currently closed due to COVID-19 restrictions.
+The Tutunkhamun Exhibition is currently closed due to government restrictions.
 Keep an eye on their website for further updates.

 8 Things to do Near Dorchester